Quaternion Eagle: Background

 The list could be shortened or expanded, by the mid-16th century to as many as 45.

 It is likely that this system was first introduced under Emperor Sigismund, who is assumed to have commissioned the frescoes in Frankfurt city hall in 1414.

-As has been noted from an early time, this representation of the "imperial constitution" does not in fact represent the actual constitution of the Holy Roman Empire, as some imperial cities appear as "villages" or even "peasants" (Note: E.g. the four "peasants" are Cologne, Constance, Regensburg and Salzburg.) and the Burggrave of Stromburg (Note: Or Straburg, Strandeck, and variants.) was an unknown entity even at the time.
+As has been noted from an early time, this representation does not represent the actual constitution of the Holy Roman Empire, as some imperial cities appear as "villages" or even "peasants" (Note: E.g. the four "peasants" are Cologne, Constance, Regensburg and Salzburg.) and the Burggrave of Stromburg (Note: Or Straburg, Strandeck, and variants.) was an unknown entity even at the time.
 The representation of imperial subjects is also far from complete.
-The "imperial quaternions" are, rather, a more or less random selection intended to represent pars pro toto the structure of the imperial constitution.
+The "imperial quaternions" are, rather, a more or less random selection intended to represent pars pro toto the structure of the empire.

 Coat of the Empire

-Quaternion Eagle, hand-coloured woodcut by Hans Burgkmair, c.
-1510.
+Woodcut by Hans Burgkmair, c.
+1510, hand-coloured by Jost de Negker, and its digital rendition.

 Over its long history, the Holy Roman Empire used many different heraldic forms, representing its numerous internal divisions.

 One rendition of the coat of the empire was the Quaternion Eagle, printed by David de Negker of Augsburg after a 1510 woodcut by Hans Burgkmair.

 Named after the imperial quaternions, it showed a selection of 56 shields of various Imperial States in groups of four on the feathers of a double-headed eagle (the imperial eagle's remiges), supporting, in place of a shield, Christ on the Cross.